 Woodhill Hall, Northumberland - Wedding Video

 It was a huge privilege to be asked to film a Wedding Marryoke for Diane and Marty.
-Sure, every wedding is a pleasure, tremendous fun and an honor, but to be asked by a Wedding Photographer with whom we had worked alongside at other Weddings was a special one.
+Sure, every wedding is a pleasure, tremendous fun and an honour, but to be asked by a Wedding Photographer with whom we had worked alongside at other Weddings was a special one.
 Having someone who has an equally critical eye for colour, balance and composition wants you to capture their special day.

 The location was Woodhill Hall in Northumberland; just on the two hour/100 mile radius we work.
 The venue specialises in Weddings and is uniquely decorated with some magnificent and varied decor.
 We decided to stay over in the village the night before ahead of the 8am start.